ChuzaWick420/FYP_AI_Based_Puzzle_Game/docs/comparisons_with_standard/considerations.md

 When using any of these approaches it is best to retain the natural language descriptions.
 That way, customers unfamiliar with the notations can still understand the SRS.

 ### Complete
+An SRS is complete if, and only if, it includes the following elements:

+- All significant requirements, whether relating to functionality, performance, design constraints, attributes, or external interfaces.
+In particular any external requirements placed by a system specification should be acknowledged and treated.
+- Definition of the responses of the software to all realizable classes of input data in all realizable classes of situations.
+Note that it is important to specify the responses to both valid and invalid input values.
+- Full labels and references to all figures, tables, and diagrams in the SRS and definition of all terms and units of measure.

 ### Consistent
 ### Ranked for importance and/or stability
 ### Verifiable